mzimbres/redis-cli-comp/README.md

 UIA: Number of unique issue authors.

 [1] On the system I tested has a thoughput of 5Gb/s TODO: Write a bash script that shows that.

+## TODO

+  - Fred bug report: It does not receive all events.
+  - Boost-Redis bug report: Concurrency hint unsafe is incompatible with `async_resolve`.